richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer_DataConnection.md

 Complete the following steps:

-* Click the menu button in the upper-left corner of the Azure Portal and select **Deploy a custom template** from the resulting dropdown
+* Click the menu button in the upper-left corner of the Azure Portal and select "**Deploy a custom template**" from the resulting dropdown

   <img src="https://user-images.githubusercontent.com/44923999/182941824-1675b487-e60c-44ba-8a94-0eeaa8ee12af.png" width="800" title="Snipped: August 4, 2022" />